-The long-term incentive compensation includes RSUs, PSUs and DSUs.
-Each of these compensation units are expected to be settled by way of the issuance of NG common shares when settled.
-As such, the are recognized as contributed surplus on a graded vesting basis over the vesting term of each grant.
-Stockbased compensation relating to RSUs, PSUs and DSUs of \$1,618,879 (2022 - \$nil) was expensed during the year ended December 31, 2023.
+The long-term incentive compensation includes DSUs, RSUs and PSUs.
+Each of these compensation units are expected to be settled by way of the issuance of NG Energy common shares when settled.
+As such, they are recognized as contributed surplus on a graded vesting basis over the vesting term of each grant.